 Plot is the first thing to be created by an author of a novel.
-The author should be able to place his story in the correct order for making best plot to tell the whole story.
-As Klarer (2004), states that plot is the logical interaction of the various thematic elements of a text which lead to a change of the original situation as presented at the outset of the narrative.
+The author should be able to place his story in the correct order for making best plot tc tell the whole story.
+As Klarer (2004), states that plot is the logical interaction of the various thematic elements of a text which lead tc a change of the original situation as presented at the outset of the narrative.
 Plot has its traditional plot line which follows these four sequential levels; exposition, complication, climax or turning point, and resolution.
 Exposition is the presentation for the initial situation which would be disturbed by complication which produces conflict, tension and action among its characters which build up the reader's interests.

-These complications will eventually leads to climax or turning point then followed by the resolution that basically the end of the story.
-In this research, the researcher analyzed the hero journey based on the plot of the novel entitled as Twenty Thousand Leagues under the Sea.
+These author analyse will eventually leads to climax or turning point then followed by the resolution that basically the end of the story.
+In this research, the researcher analyzed the hero journey based on the plot of the novel ^{entitled} as Twenty Thousand Leagues under the Sea.
 In the novel, the researcher follows the plot as described by the main character of this novel which is Prof. Arronax.
-As mentioned above, the researcher follows the plot line.
-The exposition can be found happen in the ordinary world while the other three found in unknown world.
+As mentioned above, the researcher follows the plo^t line.
+The ^{exposition can} b^e found happen in the ordinary world while the other three found in unknown world.
 Based on the plot line of the novel, the hero's journey stages can be classified as happening or not to the hero of this novel.